5 Amazing Health Benefits of Mushrooms

-Our primary source of Vitamin D is sunlight, so consuming mushrooms can help boost our supply in the winter time and for those who don't get their 10-15 minutes in the sun every day.
-Mushrooms are also the only true vegan food source of Vitamin D out there, so they could be a pretty important part of a plant-based diet.
+Our primary source of Vitamin D is sunlight, so consuming mushrooms can help boost our supply in the wintertime and for those who don't get their 10-15 minutes in the sun every day.
+Not only are mushrooms a good source of vitamin D, but they're also the only true vegan food source of Vitamin D out there, so they could be a pretty important part of a plant-based diet.

 Mushrooms May Have Anti-Inflammatory Properties

-Even though mushrooms aren't vibrant, they are packed with antioxidants like selenium-which isn't found in most fruits or vegetables.
+Even though mushrooms aren't vibrant, they are packed with antioxidants that tame the effects of free radicals.
+Cooked or raw mushrooms contain selenium-which isn't found in most fruits or vegetables.
 Selenium is a pretty powerful antioxidant, thought to prevent cancer, cardiovascular disease, cognitive decline and thyroid disease.

-Mushrooms are also rich in two other antioxidants, glutathione and ergothione.
-They are thought to be essential for anti-aging, as they prevent against cognitive decline and oxidative stress.
+Mushrooms also have high levels of two other antioxidants, glutathione and ergothioneine.
+They are thought to be essential for anti-aging, as they prevent cognitive decline and oxidative stress.
 Research shows people in countries who consume higher amounts of these antioxidants see fewer incidences of neurodegenerative diseases.
-Luckily, you just need to consume about five button mushrooms per day to reap the full benefits!
+Luckily, you just need to consume about five button mushrooms per day to reap the full nutritional benefits!

 Related: Your Anti-Aging Diet